Lucx14/Anagram-generator/README.md

 * Introducing an XML call to the file, Ive pretty much run out of time and it would be great to figure out a better way to do this.

+(after)

+* I now have a program that relies on an xml request that seems to be very slow.
+There must be a better way to do this, maybe downloading the txt file to the root of my project and trying to work with it there, but im out of time.
+* I also am not sure about where to put the xml request.
+At the moment is sits above my class, all in one file.
+It just doesnt look right so i will maybe try to do some research and figure out a better way to structure the project.
+* Overall im happy with the basic functionality and i think it seems to work.
+* The task asked me to think about how i would know my code is correct without running it against the entire list.
+I think I would probably write some more tests in order to be sure.

 ### User stories